django-graph-api/django-graph-api/README.rst

 Why Not Graphene?
 -----------------

-Graphene_ is the standard Python implmentation of GraphQL, and it is far more mature than Django Graph API.
+Graphene_ is the standard Python implementation of GraphQL, and it is far more mature than Django Graph API.
 So why should you use this project instead of Graphene?